synw/django-instant/README.md

 # push an event to the logged in users channel
 broadcast(message='Message for users', target="users")

-# push an event to the staff channel with an extra data payload
+# push an event to the staff channel with an extra json data payload
-data = {"field1":"value1","field2":"value2"}
+data = {"field1":"value1","field2":[1,2]}
 broadcast(message='Message for staff', target="staff", data=data)
   ```